euroscipy/euroscipy.github.io/content/pages/2022/childcare.md

 ### Registration

-In order to organize this service, we need to get an accurate estimate of the number of children by **August 14th**.
+In order to organize this service, we need to get an accurate estimate of the number of children by **August 14**.
 We therefore require you to get a free ticket for this service.
 It is available at the bottom of the registration page.

 <a href="https://ti.to/pysv/euroscipy-2022" class="btn btn-primary btn-lg btn-block active" role="button" aria-pressed="true">Get on-site child care ticket</a>

+Be aware that ticket booking allow us to plan the number of slots to be reserved.
+In case of a no-show or a cancellation of after August 14, we will request the payment the service.

 ### On-site organization